testflows/TestFlows-WebSite/source/handbook/index.md

                                                   'raw'], default: 'nice'
 ```

-For example, you can use the following test and see how output format
+For example, you can use the following test and see how the output format
 changes based on the output that is specified.

 > `test.py`